lensesio/stream-reactor/README.md

 ## DEPRECATION NOTICE

-The following connectors will be deprecated and no longer included in any release from 3.0
+The following connectors have been deprecated and are no longer included in any release from 3.0.

+* Blockchain
+* Bloomberg
 * Rethink
 * VoltDB
-* Blockchain

 ### Connectors